hamdi4-beep/task-queue/readme.md

 Tasks can be added by calling the 'addTask' method which queues up asynchronous tasks until their turn comes.
 The order of the execution is maintained.

-The process of executing the tasks is initiated by called the 'next' method.
+The process of executing the tasks is initiated by the 'next' method.
 The method will call itself recursively until there are no more tasks in the queue.

 ## Inspiration